montreeklim/PrimeNumberProgramming/README.md

 ## Repository content
 The repository contains the following content:
 - `PP_branch_and_bound.ipynb` a jupyter notebook file to run the branch-and-bound algorithm for a PP. The function returns number of nodes in the enumeration tree, the objective function value, and an optimal soultion.
 - `Sensitivity_Analysis_PP.ipynb` a jupyter notebook file to run the sensitivity analysis for a PP and its perturbed problem.
-The function returns True if the objective function value of the perturbed problem is at least z* - delta_z, and False if it cannot be implied by the sensitivity analysis.
+The function returns True if the objective function value of the perturbed problem is at least $z* - \Delta$, and False if it cannot be implied by the sensitivity analysis.
 ## Requirements to run code
 The code uses the optimization solver Gurobi and sympy package which are therefore required to run it.